dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/web-deployment-in-the-enterprise/deploying-database-projects.md

 - The *Database.sqlpermissions* file is an XML document that you can use to define any permissions you want to add to the target database.
 All solution configurations share the same .sqlpermissions file.
 - The *Database.sqlsettings* file specifies the database-level properties to use when creating the database, like the collation to use, the behavior of comparison operators, and so on.
 All solution configurations share the same .sqlsettings file.

-It&#x27;s worth taking a moment to open these files in Visual Studio and familiarize yourself with the contents.
+It's worth taking a moment to open these files in Visual Studio and familiarize yourself with the contents.

 When you build a database project, the build process creates two files: